 It’s about time: Christmas is just around the corner, the gift shopping rush has begun and plans for celebrating the most wonderful time of the year have been defined.

-From late staff dinners to the great New Year’s Eve supper, without forgetting the aperitifs and family meals, here are a few useful tips for getting through the festivities trying to rest wonderfully each night without falling asleep right in the middle of it all!
+From late business dinners to the great New Year’s Eve Dinner, without forgetting the aperitifs and family meals, here are a few useful tips for getting through the festivities trying to rest wonderfully each night without falling asleep right in the middle of it all!

 “Social Jet Lag”, when time zones change without getting on a plane!

 We talk about Social Jet Lag when our sleep-wake cycle is gabled not by a different meridian, but by constantly modified routines.

 This happens mainly during the holidays, also the Christmas festivities, when we get back home late at night, exaggerate with eating or when we set our alarm clock either earlier or later than usual!